|

 born and is already preparing to gear up

-for its fourth season at Virginia -
+for its thirteenth season at Virginia -

 potentially one of the most successful,

-with the running of the 1999/2000
+with the running of the 2008

-Australian Sprintcar titles as a
+Australian Sprintcar

 definite highlight.

-During its 20 year history, Speedway
+During its 29 year history, Speedway

 Park/Speedway City has hosted some